wk-j/vim/README.md

 ## Vim

-Delete all lines which contain the string "/*"
+Delete all lines which contain the string `log`

 ```
 :g/log/d